Abiqb93/CTESM_Paper_Codes/README.md

 # PD_CTESM: EEG-Based Parkinson's Disease Classification

-This repository contains the Python implementation of the methodology used in the research article focused on **Parkinson's Disease (PD) classification using EEG signals** and a deep learning-based architecture called **CTESM (Convolutional Temporal Encoding and Spatial Modeling)**.
+This repository contains the Python implementation of the methodology used in the research article focused on **Parkinson's Disease (PD) classification using EEG signals** and a deep learning-based architecture called **CTESM**.

 ## Repository Structure